ckeditor/ckeditor4-docs/docs/guide/dev/integration/file_browse_upload/dialog_add_file_browser/README.md

 # Adding File Manager to a Dialog Window

-The aim of this article is to explain to plugin authors how to create CKEditor dialog windows that integrate seamlessly with a file manager.
+The aim of this article is to explain to plugin authors how to create CKEditor 4 dialog windows that integrate seamlessly with a file manager.

 <info-box info="">
-	CKEditor can be easily integrated with an external file manager (file browser/uploader) thanks to the <a href="https://ckeditor.com/cke4/addon/filebrowser">File Browser</a> plugin which by default is included in every preset.
+	CKEditor 4 can be easily integrated with an external file manager (file browser/uploader) thanks to the <a href="https://ckeditor.com/cke4/addon/filebrowser">File Browser</a> plugin which by default is included in every preset.
 </info-box>

-To connect a file browser/uploader that is already compatible with CKEditor, refer to the {@link guide/dev/integration/file_browse_upload/README File Manager Integration} article.
+To connect a file browser/uploader that is already compatible with CKEditor 4, refer to the {@link guide/dev/integration/file_browse_upload/README File Manager Integration} article.
 If you want to integrate with [CKFinder](http://cksource.com/ckfinder/), check the {@link guide/dev/integration/file_browse_upload/ckfinder_integration/README CKFinder Integration} article.

 ## Dialog Windows

-Please refer to the CKEditor {@linkapi CKEDITOR.dialog.definition dialog definition API} for general information on how to create a dialog window.
+Please refer to the CKEditor 4 {@linkapi CKEDITOR.dialog.definition dialog definition API} for general information on how to create a dialog window.

 ## The File Browser Plugin

-The [File Browser](https://ckeditor.com/cke4/addon/filebrowser) plugin is built-in into CKEditor.
-Its only purpose is to provide an API inside CKEditor to easily integrate any external file manager and to add file browser/uploader features to various CKEditor components (usually to dialog windows).
+The [File Browser](https://ckeditor.com/cke4/addon/filebrowser) plugin is built-in into CKEditor 4.
+Its only purpose is to provide an API inside CKEditor 4 to easily integrate any external file manager and to add file browser/uploader features to various CKEditor 4 components (usually to dialog windows).

 ### Adding the "Browse Server" Button